denten-books/plain-text/2-device.md

 These broad strokes towards the intellectual history of the literary device bring us to literary devices as they exist today, precisely within the confusion between symbol and thing.
-At this point, it becomes productive therefore to examine the history of modern computing not within its usual lineage of calculating machinery, but in relation to this broader history of symbolism which encompasses both poetic and computational devices.
+At this point, it becomes productive to examine the history of modern computing not within its usual lineage of calculating machinery, but in relation to this broader history of symbolism which encompasses both poetic and computational devices.
 The modern computer---and by extension the electronic book---harkens back to a cluster of related thought experiments, one strain of which stems from the philosophy of Ludwig Wittgenstein and subsequently to the ideas of Alan Turing, his